 You can seriously eff-up your masters and mixes when you don’t understand or can’t hear properly due to your monitoring

 Another example is the incredible amount of snake oil side-chaining tips out there.
 Total joke.
 Side-chaining a compressor over your bass from the kick is not a technique to ‘unmask’ both.
-It just dips one out – its nuts!
+It just dips one out.
 We can distinguish a bass and a kick just fine.
 They have different time-domain characteristics. – i.e. harmonic envelopes.
 Simple compression and EQ on the kick and bass are the hallmark of some of the greatest mixes ever made.
-Maybe think about side-chaining a mutliband compressor over an 808 boom to dip just the 100 Hz region when the kick hits…
+Maybe save it for side-chaining a mutliband compressor over an 808 boom to dip just the 100 Hz region when the kick hits…

-Many music pros will tell you stories of musicians who can tell you exactly what notes are in a complex chord, and which are slightly sharp – and about EQing stuff on an inactive strip!
-The unsettling thing is not hiding your own idiocy from the client next to you.
+Many music pros will tell you stories of musicians who can tell you exactly what notes are in a complex chord, and which are slightly sharp – and about EQing stuff on an inactive strip.
 It’s the fact that our hearing obediently seems to make the changes we’re dialling – just not quite enough!
 Go easy on yourself, the visual cortex is deeply involved in hearing … and visuals override.
 It’s why I (try to always) close my eyes for a/b tests.